-Following a report by the Law Commission on 'Regulating Coal Tip Safety in Wales', the Welsh Government is also in the process of drafting a Disused Spoil Tip Safety Bill that would introduce a new legislative management regime for maintaining and monitoring disused coal tips, including establishing a new public body to ensure compliance.
+Following a report by the Law Commission on "Regulating Coal Tip Safety in Wales", the Welsh Government is also in the process of drafting a Disused Spoil Tip Safety Bill that would introduce a new legislative management regime for maintaining and monitoring disused coal tips, including establishing a new public body to ensure compliance.
+It is expected that this legislation will be proposed by the Welsh Government this year.